cboelsen/tastytopping/docs/auth.rst

 requests on the `subject
 <http://requests.readthedocs.org/en/latest/user/advanced/#custom-authentication>`_.
-For an example of how to make an authentication class that interacts with a Tastypie Resource, see the HttpApiKeyAuth class on `github
+For an example of how to make an authentication class that interacts with a Tastypie Resource, see the HTTPApiKeyAuth class on `github
 <https://github.com/cboelsen/tastytopping/blob/master/tastytopping/auth.py>`_.